Carlos2002234/Automated-Threat-Hunting-with-Azure-Logic-Apps-and-Sentinel-/README.md

 Before you begin, ensure you have met the following requirements:

 - Azure subscription
-- Access to Azure Security Center
+- Azure VM to run Powershell Script
-- Appropriate permissions to create analytic rules
+- Appropriate permissions to create analytic rules and run PlayBooks

 ---